Disorder, entropy and harmonic functions: Open questions

 \section{Open questions}

-This study must be understood as an introduction and some initial steps in the subject.
+This article must be understood as an introduction and some initial steps in the subject.
 There are many natural questions on harmonic functions which remain open.
 We present few of them in this section.

-\paragraph{Minimal growth harmonic functions.}
+\subsection{Minimal growth harmonic functions}

 The question of minimal growth harmonic functions was implicitly studied in the literature: the failure of the Liouville property corresponds to a special case of minimal growth.
-When the the Liouville property is true, it becomes interesting to determine the minimal growth.
-Even the deterministic case ({\em i.e.}~transitive or Cayley graphs) has interesting phenomenology and we plan to analyze some examples in a future paper.
+When the Liouville property is true, it becomes interesting to determine the minimal growth.
+Even the deterministic case (i.e., transitive or Cayley graphs) has interesting phenomenology, and we plan to analyze some examples in a future paper.
 Note that groups always admit linear growth harmonic functions \cite{Kle10,ST,T10}.
 This is no longer the case for stationary random graphs.
-When the random walk is subdiffusive (note that the random walk on Cayley graphs is at least diffusive, a result due to Erschler, see Lee and Peres \cite{LP09}), Theorem \ref{no sublinear harmonic}' (page \pageref{page:2p}) implies a phenomenon which is specific to random environments:
+When the random walk is subdiffusive (note that the random walk on Cayley graphs is at least diffusive, a result due to Erschler; see Lee and Peres \cite{LP09}), Theorem \ref{page:2p} (page \pageref{page:2p}) implies a phenomenon which is specific to random environments.

-\begin{proposition} Let $(G,\nu,\rho)$ be a stationary random graph with polynomial growth such that the random walk is (strictly) subdiffusive.
-Then, almost surely there do not exist linear growth harmonic functions. \end{proposition}
+\begin{corollary} Let $(G,\nu,\rho)$ be a stationary random graph with polynomial growth such that the random walk is (strictly) subdiffusive.
+Then, almost surely there do not exist linear growth harmonic functions. \end{corollary}

-Therefore graphical fractals, UIPQ, critical Galton-Watson trees conditioned to survive and the incipient infinite cluster (IIC) do not admit linear growth harmonic functions.
-We mention that it was already proved \cite{BC10} that the Uniform Infinite Planar Triangulation is almost surely Liouville.
-There are no non-constant harmonic functions on the critical Galton-Watson tree or on the IIC as both have infinitely many cut vertices.
-Indeed, the Galton-Watson tree is well-known to be one-ended and hence, as a tree, must have infinitely many cut vertices.
+Therefore graphical fractals, UIPQ, critical Galton--Watson trees conditioned to survive and the incipient infinite cluster (IIC) do not admit linear growth harmonic functions.
+We mention that it was already proved \cite{BC10} that the uniform infinite planar triangulation is almost surely Liouville.
+There are no nonconstant harmonic functions on the critical Galton--Watson tree or on the IIC, as both have infinitely many cut vertices.
+Indeed, the Galton--Watson tree is well known to be one-ended and hence, as a tree, must have infinitely many cut vertices.
 The existence of cut points for the IIC is essentially known, but we did not find a reference and including a full proof would take us too far off-topic.

-\begin{question} Do there exist non-constant harmonic functions with polynomial growth on the UIPQ? \end{question}
+\begin{question} Do there exist nonconstant harmonic functions with polynomial growth on the UIPQ? \end{question}